Founder & President

 He has also written extensively on issues related to criminal justice reform and has been published in numerous scholarly and professional journals.
 His contributions have been published by the National Association of Public Defense; Talk Poverty; The Nation; The Champion; Justice Watch; The Advocate; and Congressional Quarterly Research to name a few.
 Additionally, Rapping maintains a blog called Fulfilling the Promise: Insights to Forging a Path to Meaningful Justice Reform.

 He revived a J.D. from George Washington University School of Law; a M.P.A. from the Woodrow Wilson School of Public and International Affairs at Princeton University; and a B.A. from University of Chicago.
-He is the author of a forthcoming book, Gideon’s Promise, that will explore a cutting-edge vision for public defenders in the effort to transform the criminal justice system.
+He is the author of Gideon’s Promise: A Public Defender Movement to Transform Criminal Justice.
 The book is slated to be published in 2020 by Beacon Press.